kimei-nishimura/moaner/README.md

 other browser
 	The extension is not avaible (yet) for other browsers.
 03-05-2021

+release 2.1
+FIX
+	Fix a conflict with the Curse that makes the Curse to deactivate the moaner commands.
+	Thanks to Jomshir98 for the help fixing
+	Find the curse here: https://github.com/ace-1331/ace12401-cursedscript/

+release 2.0
+REWRITE
+	Renaming all functions to avoid name collisions

 release 1.4.6
 NEM FEATURES
 	spanking feature now react to spanking items